jrjames83/search_with_machine_learning_course/week3/project_commentary.md

 4        abcat0101001  0.010403  Best Buy > TV & Home Theater > TVs > All Flat-...
 ```

-Had we used a more complex query, it would appear that the model performs OK
+Had we used a more complex query `beats dre`, it would appear that the model performs OK and selects the correct category.

 ```python
 In [3]: organize_predictions('beats dre')